allenlai18/mm-plugin-wordbyword/README.md

+There are a lot of bugs with this plugin.
+I haven't completely pinpointed the issue.
+The logic isnt very clear in `src/root/root.jsx` right now.
+Redux is being used to pop up the modal and things are asynchronous so Redux Thunk may be needed.
+The bugs come up when state is being changed and props as well and when the user doesn't let the whole thing finish and exits early so  blocking/async functions  that need a way to exit early.
+Functions seems to be still running when user closes because React just makes gets rid of visibility.

 # Plugin Starter Template [![CircleCI branch](https://img.shields.io/circleci/project/github/mattermost/mattermost-plugin-starter-template/master.svg)](https://circleci.com/gh/mattermost/mattermost-plugin-starter-template)

 This plugin serves as a starting point for writing a Mattermost plugin.
 Feel free to base your own plugin off this repository.